MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/nfc-class-extension-quickstart.md

 # NFC CX quick start guide

-This guide demonstrates how to write a NFC functional driver using the NFC Class Extension (NFC CX) driver.
+This guide demonstrates how to write an NFC functional driver using the NFC Class Extension (NFC CX) driver.

 > [!NOTE]
 > A driver that uses a class extension driver in its implementation is known as a 'client driver'.
 That is to say, a client of the class extension driver.